Botspot/pi-apps/README.md

 # Pi-Apps   ![logo](https://github.com/Botspot/pi-apps/blob/master/icons/logo-64.png?raw=true)
 ## Raspberry Pi App Store for Open Source Projects

+### Why use pi-apps?
 Say there's **a guy**.
 He's a beginner and comes from a Windows background.
 On day one, he will try to install a few familiar Windows apps.
 He searches the web and finds a **bad tutorial**.
 The tutorial says to install an x86 deb file on your PC.
 Well that didn't work on the Pi!
 So he searches again.
 This time he finds an **outdated tutorial** (from RPi's Wheezy days) on **some random dude's blog**.
 The procedure **destroys his OS**.
 Now this guy has to re-flash his SD card. **What a hassle.** :(
 This happens to hundreds of beginner users every day of the year.
 It's about time: someone needs to **make a collection bash scripts that install apps with a click of a button**.
-Pi-Apps is here to help.
+Pi-Apps is here to help!

-## What do others say about Pi-Apps?
-> "It's an awesome Raspberry Pi app store and it works really well and there's lots of great stuff in here and it's super easy to install.
-> I want to give the devs of Pi-Apps a big shout-out." - **[ETA Prime](https://www.youtube.com/watch?v=oqNWJ52DLes)**

-> "Awesome.
-Thanks for doing this." - **[Novaspirit Tech](youtube.com/novaspirittech)**

-> "It definitely looks really cool.
-> Thanks so much to Botspot for creating this; it's a great program." - **[leepspvideo](https://www.youtube.com/watch?v=zxyWQ3FV98I)**

-> "I love pi-apps.
-It's great and installs tons of useful software that people don't know how to install.
-Great work Botspot!" - **[Raspberry Pi Projects and More](https://www.youtube.com/channel/UCkv0fW0EIUTKw6pYEnTjTbQ)**

-> "Pi-Apps is the reason I got a Pi4!" - behjemen from Discord

-> "Thanks for the great work making it all simple for everybody." - [**ShiftPlusOne** (RPi moderator)](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=290329&p=1755860#p1755857)

-> "Good luck with your projects, Botspot, you're really making waves!" - **[Sakaki](https://github.com/sakaki-)**

-> "I love Pi-Apps and I chase all my friends around tryna get them to install it" - Beiop from Discord

 ## To install Pi-Apps
+Install git(if you haven't already) with
+`sudo apt install git`, then do
 ```
 git clone https://github.com/Botspot/pi-apps
 ~/pi-apps/install